ucsb-cs56-projects/cs56-games-memory-card/W18_proj00.md

 ## Current features as described by user stories
 - User Story 1: As a game lover, I can identify two same pictures and match them together so that I can get points.
-- User Story 2: As a proficient player, I can choose the different kinds of difficulties of the game so that I will not get bored playing the low level.
+- User Story 2: As a proficient player, I can choose different levels of difficulties of the game so that I will not get bored playing the easiest level.
 - User Story 3: As a player, I can check the highest score so that I can know my rank.

 ## Current state of the project